UK Nuclear on Tenterhooks Pending Funding Announcement

 A small modular reactor (SMR) consortium is “eagerly awaiting” a government announcement that could help the U.K. regain its former leadership in nuclear technology.

-SMRs are under development in several markets and are widely tipped to become the nuclear technology of choice in the future, with proponents saying the reactors could be deployed more quickly and cheaply than full-scale plants.
+SMRs are under development in several markets and are widely favored to become the nuclear technology of choice in the future, with proponents saying the reactors could be deployed more quickly and cheaply than full-scale plants.

-“The consortium has applied for support to the government's Industrial Strategy Challenge Fund, which is designed for exactly this kind of high-impact opportunity,” said Andrew Storer, CEO of the Nuclear Advanced Manufacturing Research Centre, an industrial organization, in written responses to GTM's questions.
+“The consortium has applied for support from the government's Industrial Strategy Challenge Fund, which is designed for exactly this kind of high-impact opportunity,” said Andrew Storer, CEO of the Nuclear Advanced Manufacturing Research Centre, an industrial organization, in written responses to GTM's questions.

 The consortium is looking for a minimum commitment of £200 million ($264 million) in matched funding, on top of £18 million ($24 million) that was handed out late last year, Storer told GTM.

-Last year’s funding is due to run out in 2021 and “we really need the next phase to follow on immediately, to maintain momentum in the project and avoid skilled people moving on to other projects,” he said.
+Last year’s funding is due to run out in 2021, and Storer says the group needs "the next phase to follow on immediately to maintain momentum in the project and avoid skilled people moving on to other projects."

 It is understood the £200 million will help the consortium to move forward with reactor design, manufacturing technology and regulatory licensing.
 More government cash would be needed to build SMR factories for full-scale production and possible export.